mercure-imaging/mercure/docs/install.rst

 .. note:: The Redash installation script automatically installs Redash on port :80.
 If you want to run the Hermes webgui on port :80 instead, you first need to change the port of Redash (see instructions in the Redash installation section).

-Next, we need to tell the bookkeeper the database password.
-This is done in the file "bookkeeper.env":
+Next, you need to tell the bookkeeper the database password.
+This needs to be done in the file "bookkeeper.env" by replacing "ChangePasswordHere" with the password that you selected for the database user hermes:

 ::

     nano bookkeeper.env

-.. hint:: In this file, you can also change the port that the bookkeeper listens on (8080 by default), but that is normally not needed.
+.. tip:: In this file, you can also change the port that the bookkeeper listens on (8080 by default), but that is normally not needed.
 If you need to change it, change it also in the file "hermes.json".

 Finally, if you are using a different storage location than "/home/hermes/hermes-data", then you need to update the paths in the following two files: